-The stadium is a significant 13.7 kilometres (8.5 mi) away from the El Prat International Airport which is a 40-minute drive considering the city’s traffic.
+The stadium is located 13.7 kilometres (8.5 miles) away from the El Prat International Airport which is a 30 or 40 minute drive considering the city’s traffic.
 It is possible to use the L9 from the airport directly to Collblanc, and walk for about 9–12 minutes to the stadium as an alternative route.

 1982 FIFA World Cup

 The stadium was one of the venues of the 1982 FIFA World Cup, and held the following matches:

 |28 June 1982||Poland||3–0||Belgium||Group A (second round)||65,000|

 |4 July 1982||Soviet Union||0–0||Poland||Group A (second round)||65,000|

 |Inter-Cities Fairs Cup